Toddlers continue to grow by a few inches and a few pounds each year of toddlerhood (1).

 Besides genetics, the following factors may cause changes in height (6).

 - Nutrition: Toddlers with malnutrition may not achieve their natural growth rate.

-- Medical problems: Thyroid abnormalities, chromosomal anomalies, kidney problems, gastrointestinal diseases, such as celiac disease and other malabsorption disorders, heart defects, and food allergies may reduce the growth rate in t
+- Medical problems: Thyroid abnormalities, chromosomal anomalies, kidney problems, gastrointestinal diseases, such as celiac disease and other malabsorption disorders, heart defects, and food allergies may reduce the growth rate in toddlers.

 - Sleep: Inadequate sleep may hinder toddlers’ growth and development since the growth hormone is mainly released during sleep.